camunda/camunda-docs/docs/self-managed/setup/deploy/local/c8run.md

 ### Use built-in and custom Connectors

 Desktop Modeler [automatically fetches](/components/modeler/desktop-modeler/use-connectors.md/#automatic-connector-template-fetching) templates for pre-built Connectors.
-[Custom Connectors](/components/connectors/custom-built-connectors/connector-sdk.md) can also be added to your C8Run distribution.
+[Custom Connectors](/components/connectors/custom-built-connectors/connector-sdk.md) can also be added to your Camunda 8 Run distribution.

 To add a custom Connector:

-1. Place the Connector's .jar file in the `/custom_connectors` folder contained in the C8Run directory.
+1. Place the Connector's .jar file in the `/custom_connectors` folder contained in the `/c8run` directory.
 2. Place the element template in the appropriate folder for your installation.
 See [Search Paths](/components/modeler/desktop-modeler/search-paths/search-paths.md) for more information.

-Once configured correctly, your Connectors will be available for use in Modeler.
+Once configured correctly, your Connectors are available for use in Modeler.

-## Shut down C8Run
+## Shut down Camunda 8 Run

-To shut down C8Run and end all running processes, run `./shutdown.sh` (or `.\c8run.exe stop` on Windows) from the C8Run directory.
+To shut down Camunda 8 Run and end all running processes, run `./shutdown.sh` (or `.\c8run.exe stop` on Windows) from the C8Run directory.